stk-xp1/Flask_Warehouse_API/README.md

 # warehouse

-There may be problems with foreign key check on sql new version before running the sql file execute the code below on mysql coonsole or workbench
+There may be a problems with foreign key checks on sql new version. before running the sql file execute the code below in mysql coonsole or workbench

     FOREIGN_KEY_CHECKS = 0